Non-B Visa Run to Laos 2025: Guide for Teachers — KET

 Who’s This For?

-Non-Immigrant B (Non-B): 90 days for teachers/workers.
+Non-Immigrant B (Non-B): 90 days for teachers/workers; required for employment in Thailand.

 Tourist Visa (TR) or Non-O: Possible, but Vientiane’s the retiree favorite.